s-celles/Daily-News-Briefing/README.md

 # Daily News Briefing for Obsidian

 > [!IMPORTANT]
-> Daily-News-Briefing has been featured by (Perplexity Cookbook)[https://docs.perplexity.ai/cookbook/showcase/daily-news-briefing]!
+> Daily-News-Briefing has been featured by [Perplexity Cookbook](https://docs.perplexity.ai/cookbook/showcase/daily-news-briefing)!

 Get AI-powered daily news summaries directly in your Obsidian vault.
 Stay informed about your topics of interest with smart, automated news collection and summarization.